 Again, online tax filing need not be for everyone.
 Some of us are still old school which is perfectly fine and normal.
 You don’t have to be a master of everything.
 That’s why good genuine accountants are still around and talking to people, building trust and that’s the way businesses work.

 In a nutshell, If online doesn’t work for you.
 Don’t worry.
 Don’t forget that 12% of the Canadians around you still file their tax returns through PAPER filing.
 You are one amongst them.
 That’s it!

 Anyways, finally, who loves doing taxes?
 I’ll tell you who – no one, that’s who – unless you are expecting a huge refund cheque.
 Tax season comes and goes every year and leaves many sweating over the strenuous activity of doing their taxes.
-Since it can’t be avoided, many people and businesses have since learnt to hire a tax professional to do and file their tax returns.
+Since it can’t be avoided, many people and businesses have since learned to hire a tax professional to do and file their tax returns.
 The problem is, these guys usually do not come cheap.

-Tax Return Software In Canada
+Best Tax Return Software In Canada

 Consequently, an alternative to hiring a tax professional is using online tax return software.
 More and more Canadians are warming up to this option.
-In fact, as far back as 2015, it was reported that 82 percent of the 28 million individual income taxes filed for the year was done electronically.
+In fact, as far back as 2015, it was reported that 82 percent of the 28 million individual income taxes filed for the year were done electronically.
 In 2019, that percentage jumped up to over 88 percent.